IBMResearch/loopback-ibmresearch-mixin/README.md

 [![npm info](https://nodei.co/npm/loopback-ibmresearch-mixin.png?downloads=true&downloadRank=true&stars=true)](https://npmjs.org/package/loopback-ibmresearch-mixin)

+Some mixins used in IBM research apps that use Loopback.
 This module is designed for the [Strongloop Loopback](https://github.com/strongloop/loopback) framework.

+## Mixins

+* _PostMethod_: It automatically adds a remote method for update an instance of any model through a `POST /MyModel/<id>`.
+* _ModelCache_: Create a memory cache for find methods in model.

 ## Installation